 Explains how to connect one of your existing carrier accounts to ShipStation.

-You can connect any provider that integrates with ShipStation to start creating labels using your preferred services.
 To see a comprehensive list of ShipStation's carrier integrations, review our Carrier Integrations help article.

 This video shows how to add your postage provider accounts to ShipStation so you can add a service, get a rate, and create a label.